adrybakov/wulfric/docs/source/user-guide/module/atom.rst

 The position of the atom can be access and set via :py:attr:`.Atom.position`.
 At the level of the logic of pure :py:class:`.Atom` class no units (Angstroms, Bohr, relative, absolute, ...) are assumed for the atom's position.
-This uncertainty is deliberate, since it allows to the user to use :py:class:`.Atom` in various contexts.
+This uncertainty is deliberate, since it allows the user to use :py:class:`.Atom` in various contexts.
 For example, when atom is used inside a :py:class:`.Crystal` instance, the position is usually considered to be in relative coordinates.

 .. doctest::

   >>> atom = Atom(name="Cr")